microsoft/SpeciesClassification/PyTorchClassification/README.md

 Is also extends the original code with tensorboard-compatible logging, text-based logging, code backup, a meta-script for configuring the training of multiple models, export to the ONNX format, new loss functions, taxonomic label smoothing, and balanced sampling.

-The code is developed for reading datasets with a JSON-based annotation in the format of the [iNaturalist competition dataset](https://github.com/visipedia/inat_comp/tree/master/2017).
+The code is developed for reading datasets with a JSON-based annotation in COCO format.

 ## Installation
 We need a few libraries set up.
 You can either use docker or anaconda.